 Philadelphia — Pep Boys will begin offering car stereo installation in approximately 100 storefronts over the next several months, as the chain aims to fill a gap left by the exit of Circuit City and Tweeter, and by recent downsizing of the car stereo assortment in Best Buy, said industry members.

-Pep Boys, which operates 562 stores in 35 states and Puerto Rico, had posted want ads at press time for 20 car A/V installers in Pennsylvania and Ohio on its Web site.
-The ad read: “We need trusted, respectful, team-oriented, customer focused people to sell and install all types of 12 Volt mobile electronics such as car stereos, car alarms, GPS tracking, navigation systems, cellular phone accessories, mobile video, in-car PC's and more.”
+Pep Boys, which operates 562 stores in 35 states and Puerto Rico, is currently advertising for 20 car A/V installers in Pennsylvania and Ohio in job listings on its Web site.
+The ad reads: “We need trusted, respectful, team-oriented, customer focused people to sell and install all types of 12 Volt mobile electronics such as car stereos, car alarms, GPS tracking, navigation systems, cellular phone accessories, mobile video, in-car PC’s and more.”